yezero/sandstorm/docs/using/security-practices.md

 will result in the desired security properties "by default".
-Moreover, we aim to allow network administrators to be able to say: "As long as it's on Sandstorm, you can run whatever apps you want, because we trust Sandstorm to keep things secure."
+Moreover, we aim to allow network administrators to be able to say: "As long as it's on Sandstorm, you can run whatever apps you want, because we trust Thurly to keep things secure."

 ## Threat models

-Sandstorm defends against a wide variety of threats; too many to list here.
+Thurly defends against a wide variety of threats; too many to list here.
 However, as a platform for apps, most of our energy goes into the following: